 - Disconnect battery.
 Open the hood of your vehicle and disconnect the battery.

 - Locate the ABS Module / ESC Control Module.
-This Kia Optima is located in the engine bay, passenger side near the firewall.
+On a Kia Optima, it is located in the engine bay, on the passenger side, near the firewall.
 Regardless of the Kia model, the ABS pump can be found in the engine bay.

 - Remove the brake fluid from the master cylinder using a syringe.
-Be careful not to let dirt or any particles fall inside the brake fluid reservoir.
+Don’t let dirt or particles fall inside the brake fluid reservoir.

 - Disconnect the brake lines from the ABS unit using an 11 mm wrench.
 The four brake lines that supply brake fluid to the brakes are held in place with small nuts.

 - Remove the ABS module.
 Remove the bolts that hold the brake module in place.
 Two 10 mm bolts need to be removed.
 Now, you should be able to remove the ABS brake module/pump.

 - Install the new ABS module in reverse order.